Leaflet/Leaflet/PLUGIN-GUIDE.md

 Some users can only navigate web content using a keyboard, or must rely on their screen reader to be able to convey the visual information.
-Thus it's important to ensure components are keyboard-friendly, and decorative content, such as icon fonts and images, have a text alternative.
+Thus it's important to ensure components are keyboard-friendly, and non-text content (such as icon fonts and images) either have a text alternative or are hidden from screen readers if they're purely decorative.

 Learn more about web accessibility: